zy97140/omp-benchmark-for-pytorch/README.md

 ### 2. Our main work
 -	Parallelized many operations of discontiguous tensors by using multi-threads
 Slice operation of tensor is very common in science computation.
 Using slice operation will generate discontinuous tensor.
 Meanwhile, [__Official Pytorch__](https://github.com/pytorch/pytorch) does not support parallelism for discontinuous tensor for the moment.
-The beta development branch of Intel Version is [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2).
+The beta development branch of Intel version is [__dev-omp2__](https://github.com/intel/pytorch/tree/dev-omp2).
 We are also engaging to contribute our work to official Pytorch, the corresponding branch is [__dev-omp__](https://github.com/intel/pytorch/tree/dev-omp).
 -	Accelerate many operations of contiguous tensors  furtherly by using multi-threads and SIMD
 ### 3. Installation and test
 #### 3.1 Installation